 “Oh, believe me, this is no game, Duane,” said Sam, “and this is indeed about survival.
-You gentlemen may have heard that a number of British citizens are leaving their country and heading to where they hope there’s less socialism and oppression.
-No doubt some Americans are doing the same.
+You gentlemen may have heard that a number of Americans are leaving the country and heading to where they hope there’s less socialism and oppression.
 There are certainly businesses heading out of the country.”

 We sat for a few seconds, letting that one sink in.

-Finally I spoke up.
-“I remember hearing about one of those investment consultants with quite a following who moved to Chile, and that was some 20 years ago.
+I spoke up.
+“I remember hearing about one of those investment consultants with quite a following who moved to Chile, and that was some 25 years ago or more.
 Think how bad things have gotten since then.”

 “Yeah, well, all I know is I sure can’t skip the country,” Duane said.
 “That’s for rich fat cats.”

 Sam continued.
 “Consider another option, Duane.
-Perhaps you’ve read the posts on John’s blog featuring letters from Karl, Prell’s survivalist friend.
-He’s thinking of escape.
-If I read him correctly, he’s talking about getting out of the hot spots should anarchy break out or martial law be imposed.”
+I know of a man who’s thinking of escape on a smaller scale.
+He wants to get out of the hot spots should anarchy break out or martial law be imposed.”